lakejs/lake-docs/reference/box.md

 ### getEditor()

-Returns an instance of the editor containing the box.
+Returns an [Editor](/reference/editor.md) object that contains the box.

 * Parameters: